Creative Spirits logo

 “We will listen carefully”—Australian Prime Minister puts Aboriginal people first

-What if Australia’s Prime Minister were to put Aboriginal people first and give them all they need?
+What if Australia's Prime Minister were to put Aboriginal people first and give them all they need?
 Read a fictitious letter Aboriginal people would like their Prime Minister to send them.
+The letter is also a good summary of problems many Aboriginal Australians face.

-“In my Government’s new paradigm, we hereby make this solemn oath: We will stop telling you what to do and we will start asking you what you want and need to address your social problems and restore peace, health and harmony in your communities, as they were before Australian governments nearly destroyed your cultural structures entirely and wiped out your skillfully managed diversity of bush foods and medicines virtually everywhere by land clearing.
+"In my Government's new paradigm, we hereby make this solemn oath: We will stop telling you what to do and we will start asking you what you want and need to address your social problems and restore peace, health and harmony in your communities, as they were before Australian governments nearly destroyed your cultural structures entirely and wiped out your skilfully managed diversity of bush foods and medicines virtually everywhere by land clearing.

 We will listen carefully, and then we will facilitate whatever you say is required to achieve this, be it supplying remote communities with the latest renewable energy technologies, practical earth-building programs or anything else at all to help with the reconstruction effort.